 Everyone hates stained clothes, and a dryer sheet can help; thus, it is common in most households.
 But, what you may don’t know, a dryer sheet is also an effective remedy for stained pans.
 A dryer sheet, otherwise known as a fabric softener sheet, is a chemical that prevents clothes from getting stained.

 To make use of this, fill your pan with water and place the dryer sheet.
 Leave it for an hour, submerging the pan completely.
 Wash the pan afterward, and scrub any remaining burns or stains.

 - Wash the burnt saucepan with salt

-Salt is the most common ingredient you have at home but did you know that it can be used as a cleaning remedy, too?
+Salt is the most common ingredient you have at home, but did you know that it can also be used as a cleaning remedy?
 This ingredient can bring your saucepan back to life.
-It works with minimal burn marks and stain.
+In addition, it works with minimal burn marks and stains.

-To do this hack, get a large potato then cut it in half.
+To do this hack, get a large potato, then cut it in half.
 Put some salt on the side of the cut potato and use it as a scrub.
-Scrub the potato with salt to the sides of the pan, then voila!
+Next, scrub the potato with salt to the sides of the pan, then voila!
 Your pan is now shining, shimmering, splendid.